 Tips on Buying Fractional T1

-If a full T1 isn't in your budget, you need to consider a fractional T1 line instead.
-Why not get all the extra advantages of T1 even if youíre not looking for a full T1?
-For many people the biggest factor in their choice is reliability.
-You must consider it too if reliability is critical to the applications you run over your network line.
-If you are currently using DSL for your internet connection, you must think about replacing it with fractional T1.
-DSL is a quick and cost effective method of acquiring high speed bandwidth in Titus, however it is not intended to support commercial applications or high volumes of traffic as are T1 connections.
+If you can not afford a full T1 line, you need to consider a partial T1 line instead.
+Why not get all the extra benefits of T1 even if you’re not looking for a full T1?
+A significant number of customers consider the biggest factor in their decision making is reliability.
+You should consider it too if reliability is critical to the types of software you run over your network connection.
+If you are currently using DSL for your internet connection, you should seriously consider replacing it with fractional T1.
+DSL is a quick and inexpensive method of acquiring high speed bandwidth in Conroe, however it is not intended to handle mission-critical applications or high volumes of traffic as are T1 connections.

-A drawback with fractional T1 connections is the cost.
-Despite the fact that you donít have a full T1, you will be paying quite a bit more than you did for your DSL connection.
-This is due to the structure of T1 pricing.
-A T1 connection is established by installing a "loop" or cable from the user's premises to the CO where the carrier has equipment.
-Part of the cost of a T1 is the "loop charge" or the monthly rental fee for the cable that is provided by the local phone company.
-Once the connection reaches the CO it can access the carrierís network and reach any destination.
-This loop is paid in full whether you use a part of the available bandwidth or the full 1.5Mbps and therefore your price for a 768Kbps fractional T1 connection will never be fifty percent of the cost of a 1.5mbps full T1 connection.
+One disadvantage with fractional T1 service is the cost.
+Even though you won't have a full T1, you will be paying quite a bit more than you did for your DSL connection.
+This is because of the fee schedule of T1 pricing.
+A T1 line is established by providing a "loop" or cable from the user's building to the CO where the service provider has equipment.
+Part of the cost of a T1 is the "loop charge" or the monthly rental fee for the cable that is rented from the local phone company.
+Once the line gets to the CO it can tie into the carrier’s network and communicate with any destination.
+This loop is charged in full whether you use a part of the available capacity or the full 1.5Mbps and therefore your price for a 768Kbps fractional T1 connection will never be half the price of a 1.5mbps full T1 connection.

-Although the price reduction is not what you might wish it to be, this may still put a fractional T1 within your budget and be a great way to get dedicated service into your office.
-Once you have fractional service, upgrading to full service is simple.
-Fractional service typically comes in 256Kbps increments from 256Kbps up to a full T1 at 1.5Mbps.
+Although the price reduction is not what you might expect it to be, this may still put a fractional T1 within your budget and be the best way to get dedicated service into your building.
+Once you have fractional service, migrating to full service is simple.
+Fractional service usually comes in 256Kbps increments from 256Kbps all the way to a full T1 at 1.5Mbps.
 Find the service that's right for you, but if you are supporting important services, think about reliability.
-Reliability becomes important when customers or employees need to use your connection for immediate responses.
-If your clients use your connection to access your databases or your server or the Internet, then reliability of your network is critical.
-If your employees depend on your connections because you host the e-mail server in house or host web servers or ASP type products, your connections can be thought of as critical.
-A critical connection can be viewed much like a lifeline, without which your company would be negatively impacted.
+Reliability becomes significant when customers or employees need to use your connection for immediate responses.
+If your clients use your connection to query your databases or your server or the Internet, then reliability of your connection is critical.
+If your employees depend on your connections because you host the e-mail server in house or host web servers or ASP type products, your communication lines are considered critical.
+An important connection can be thought of like a lifeline, without which your business would be in trouble.